craigslis24/genzcore/pages/about.md

 ## About the Collection

 Short-form content has overtaken people's relationships with memory, emotion, and each other.
 The purpose of this collection is to permanently capture nostalgia and the feelings surrounding it.
-Those who experienced playing, giving, or dreaming about the items in this collection are invited to sit with the past.
+Those who experienced playing, giving, or dreaming about the items in this collection are invited to interact with their past.
+The photos were taken by me in March 2024.
+I own the copyright.

-The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).

-For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!
+Sophia Craig is a graduate student studying library science and English literature.
+While she is not reading and writing, she finds herself thinking about how she used to spend her time with her sisters and mom.
+That is, she often created unnecessarily elaborate storylines for her toys, as hinted at in the descriptions of each image.